 Attributions

-*This site has written permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible Matthew 9 Bible passage.
+*This site has written permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible Matthew 9 passage.

 The Immersive Prayer website follows the guidelines for image web use at the Jewish Museum and the Brooklyn Museum websites.